ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     > **Note**: `10.101.2.4` is the IP address assigned to the front end of the Azure Internal Load Balancer that distributes network traffic to the HANA cluster hosted on two Azure VMs **hdb1-0** and **hdb1-1**.

-1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, start Internet Explorer, browse to [Microsoft Edge for Business Download page](https://www.microsoft.com/en-us/edge/business/download), and use it to download and install Microsoft Edge.

 1. Switch back to [the Azure portal](https://portal.azure.com) opened in your Jump VM, search for and select **Network security groups** and, on the **Network security groups** blade, select the entry representing the **nsg-db** network security group in the **hanav2-ha-RG** resource group.